TaxTips.ca

 Contact Us/About Us

-Investing is a lifelong pursuit.
+Investing is a lifelong pursuit that will help you achieve financial independence.
 We think that the best way for a novice investor to invest is through buying exchange-traded funds (ETFs).
 The sooner you start investing in these, the better.
-We give ETFs to our grandchildren when they are born, and add to them annually.
+We gave ETFs to our grandchildren when they were born, and add to them annually.
 As they grow older, we explain that they own shares in companies which provide products that they use every day.
+If doing this, don't forget about the attribution rules.

-Once you've paid off your high interest (over 8%) debt, you should think about investing, because it is possible to get a higher rate of return on your investments than you pay on your debt, by using the plan below.
+Once you've paid off your high interest debt, you should think about investing, because it may be possible to get a higher rate of return on your investments than you pay on your debt over the long term, by using the plan below.
 Therefore, if you wish, you can take your "pay yourself first" money (15% of gross income) and invest it in RRSPs.
 There is some risk involved, because with this strategy you would be 100% invested in stocks by holding ETFs, and the prices of stocks fluctuate.
 If you can hold these funds for 10 years or more, you will probably be better off to invest in RRSPs rather than pay off your debt more quickly.
 If you take our advice and buy ETFs, and then become worried about your investments so much that you can't sleep at night, try investing less in RRSPs, and pay down your debt faster.

 This plan takes the emotion out of dealing with your investments.
 Once you have decided to go with this plan, you have no further decisions to make.
 You buy holdings in several different ETFs, with the plan of holding them for a long term.
 You buy 3 to 4 times a year, never sell, and don't try to time the market.
 By buying the funds over a long period of time, it helps to reduce any volatility.